Creating a Dysphagia Cookbook IDDSI-Style

 What Makes Modern Dysphagia Cooking Special?

 Beyond simply incorporating IDDSI terms, definitions, and testing methods into the recipes, Modern Dysphagia Cooking (MDC) takes a unique view of the needs of a home caregiver and/or person with dysphagia.
-MDC starts with the assumption that every family has favorite foods, and they know how to make these foods precisely the way the family likes them.
+This dysphagia cookbook starts with the assumption that every family has favorite foods, and they know how to make these foods precisely the way the family likes them.
 MDC aims to provide the tools, tricks, and techniques to allow the home caregiver to turn the family favorites into dysphagia-friendly dishes that comply with the dietary standards and testing methods of the specified IDDSI level.
 By starting with the food prepared the way the person with dysphagia has always had their food prepared, the hope is to make the foods as familiar and as comforting as possible.

 Here’s a favorite example of what this means in practice.
 When I eat pulled pork, it could be described as barbecue sauce with some pulled pork in it.
 However, when my wife eats pulled pork, it is pulled pork with a little barbecue sauce on the side.
 If we were going to process pulled pork into a Minced & Moist, Level 5 or a Pureed, Level 4 dish, the processes in MDC tell us that we need to use some Extremely Thick Liquid, Level 4 to properly process the pork.
 If the pulled pork is for me, use a lot of the thick barbecue sauce, and I will be happy.
 If the processed pork is for my wife, just use some cooking stock thickened to an Extremely Thick, Level 4 and she will be happy.